hashicorp/vault/website/source/api/auth/aws/index.html.md

   prefix-matched (as though it were a glob ending in `*`).
 This constraint is checked by the ec2 auth method as well as the iam auth method only when inferring an ec2 instance.
+- `bound_ec2_instance_id` `(array: [])` - If set, defines a constraint on the
+  EC2 instances to have one of these instance IDs.
+This can either be a comma-separated string or an array.
+This constraint is checked by the ec2 auth method as well as the iam auth method only when inferring an ec2 instance.
 - `role_tag` `(string: "")` - If set, enables the role tags for this role.
 The value set for this field should be the 'key' of the tag on the EC2 instance.
   The 'value' of the tag should be generated using `role/<role>/tag` endpoint.